How to Get Rock-hard Knuckles

 Rock-hard knuckles make your punches strong and prevent injury.
-Wolff's law, which states that pressure on bones makes them adapt and become stronger, means that training leads to hand hardening.
-Condition your hands as a regular part of your boxing or martial arts workout.
+Wolff's law -- pressure on bones makes them adapt and become stronger -- means that boxing training can lead to hand hardening, if you do it the right way.
+Work on hand conditioning as a regular part of your boxing or martial arts workout.
 It may keep you from a sidelining injury, such as boxer's knuckle or broken bones.

 Step 1